endocode/cloud-foundation-fabric/fast-config/README.md

 ```

-The steps are the same in the next stages, you just need to change the file name accordingly.
+- The steps are the same in the next stages, you just need to change the file name accordingly.
+- You can still create `terraform.tfvars` if you have custom vars, it might require some code changes and remember to add it to variables.